Auckland

 For those aspiring to academic excellence, Year 13 Food Technology also provides a clear pathway to Technology Scholarship, where students can demonstrate critical thinking, depth of understanding, and sophisticated problem-solving.

 The course covers 2 major areas: • The study of natural coastal processes at work within Omaha.
-Selecting and applying skills and important geographic ideas to topics. • Sustainability of Tourism is studied with a 3 day field trip to Rotorua • Studies of contemporary geographic issues on Human Trafficking and Modern Day Piracy.
+Selecting and applying skills and important geographic ideas to topics. • Sustainability of Tourism is studied with a overnight field trip to Rotorua • Studies of contemporary geographic issues on Human Trafficking and Modern Day Piracy.
 Field work is an integral part of the course and assessment.
-Students must be able to go on these field trips.
+Students must be able and willing to go on these field trips including an overnight trip.

 Level 3 Health is designed to look at current issues relevant to New Zealand and other countries.
 It covers current New Zealand health issues such as family violence, evaluating New Zealand health practices in relation to treating a current illness such as cancer or depression, international health issues; focusing on gender and cultural inequities as well as sexual and reproductive health, current ethical issues relating to well-being looking at topics such as euthanasia or abortion.